delta-exchange/just-the-docs/docs/trading-guide/OrderTypes.md

 	Trail Amount = 40 (Trail Amount would be negative for Sell orders) Direction = Buy
 	```
-	_For this order, the Trigger Price will follow the Mark Price at a distance of 40 when the Mark Price is going down.
-And, a Buy market order of 50 contracts will be sent to the order book when Mark Price rises by 40._
+	_For this order, the Trigger Price will follow the Triggering Index at a distance of 40 when the Triggering Index Price is going down.
+And, a Buy market order of 50 contracts will be sent to the order book when Triggering Index Price rises by 40._

 ## Bracket Orders

 A bracket order lets a trader to 'bracket' any given order with two opposite-side orders, i.e. take-profit and stoploss order.
 The take-profit order is a market order which is triggered at a pre-defined level and aims to lock-in profits.
 And, the stoploss order is a stop market order to limit losses.
 When one of these two orders (take-profit or stoploss) gets executed, the other order will automatically get cancelled.
+Only Mark Price can be used as the Triggering Index for bracket orders.

 A bracket order can be placed along with a buy or sell order.
 In this case, the take-profit and stoploss orders are placed in the order book as soon as the main order is executed.
 Alternatively, a bracket order can be placed for a position that is already open.
 In either case, bracket orders are inextricably linked to an open position.
 As the position sizes changes, the quantity specified in the take-profit and stoploos orders changes in tandem.